alanmaizon/glowing-five/README.md

 ## Usage

 - When you start the game, the first question will be displayed.
-- Select the correct answer by clicking on the radio button and submit it.
+- Select the correct answer by clicking the related button.
 - The game will display whether your answer is correct or incorrect.
 - The game continues until you either answer 5 questions correctly or get 3 incorrect answers.